telerik/xaml-docs/controls/radgridview/hierarchical-gridview/custom-hierarchies.md

 ---
 title: Custom Hierarchies
 page_title: Custom Hierarchies
-description: Get started with Telerik's WPF DataGrid and learn how you can use the RowDetails option for implementing Custom Hierarchies.
+description: Get started with Telerik's {{ site.framework_name }} DataGrid and learn how you can use the RowDetails option for implementing Custom Hierarchies.
 slug: gridview-custom-hierarchies
 tags: custom,hierarchies
 published: True